abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### dft_plus_u

 - **Type**: Boolean
-- **Description**: If set to 1, ABCUS will calculate plus U correction, which is especially important for correlated electron.
+- **Description**: Determines whether to calculate the plus U correction, which is especially important for correlated electrons.
+  - True: Calculate plus U correction.
+  - False: Do not calculate plus U correction.
-- **Default**: 0
+- **Default**: False

 ### orbital_corr

 - **Type**: Integer
-- **Description**: $l_1,l_2,l_3,\ldots$ for atom type 1,2,3 respectively.(usually 2 for d electrons and 3 for f electrons) .Specify which orbits need plus U correction for each atom.
-If set to -1, the correction would not be calculated for this atom.
+- **Description**: Specifies which orbits need plus U correction for each atom type ($l_1,l_2,l_3,\ldots$ for atom type 1, 2, 3, respectively).
+  - -1: The plus U correction will not be calculated for this atom.
+  - 1: For p-electron orbits, the plus U correction is needed.
+  - 2: For d-electron orbits, the plus U correction is needed.
+  - 3: For f-electron orbits, the plus U correction is needed.
 - **Default**: None

 ### hubbard_u

 - **Type**: Real
-- **Description**: Hubbard Coulomb interaction parameter U(ev) in plus U correction, which should be specified for each atom unless Yukawa potential is used.
+- **Description**: Specifies the Hubbard Coulomb interaction parameter U (eV) in plus U correction, which should be specified for each atom unless the Yukawa potential is used.

-> Note : since we only implemented the simplified scheme by Duradev, the 'U' here is actually Ueff which is given by hubbard U minus hund J.
+> Note: Since only the simplified scheme by Duradev is implemented, the 'U' here is actually U-effective, which is given by Hubbard U minus Hund J.

 - **Default**: 0.0

 ### yukawa_potential

 - **Type**: Boolean
-- **Description**: whether to use the local screen Coulomb potential method to calculate the values of U and J. If this is set to 1, hubbard_u does not need to be specified.
+- **Description**: Determines whether to use the local screen Coulomb potential method to calculate the values of U and J.
+  - True: `hubbard_u` does not need to be specified.
+  - False: `hubbard_u` does need to be specified.
-- **Default**: 0
+- **Default**: False

 ### yukawa_lambda

 - **Type**: Real
+- **Availability**: DFT+U with `yukawa_potential` = True.
 - **Description**: The screen length of Yukawa potential.
-Relevant if `yukawa_potential` is set to 1.
-If left to default, we will calculate the screen length as an average of the entire system.
+If left to default, the screen length will be calculated as an average of the entire system.
 It's better to stick to the default setting unless there is a very good reason.
-- **Default**: calculated on the fly.
+- **Default**: Calculated on the fly.

 ### omc

 - **Type**: Integer
-- **Description**: The parameter controls what form of occupation matrix control we are using.
-If set to 0, then no occupation matrix control is performed, and the onsite density matrix will be calculated from wavefunctions in each SCF step.
-If set to 1, then the first SCF step will use an initial density matrix read from a file named `initial_onsite.dm`, but for later steps, the onsite density matrix will be updated.
-If set to 2, the same onsite density matrix from `initial_onsite.dm` will be used throughout the entire calculation.
+- **Description**: The parameter controls the form of occupation matrix control used.
+  - 0: No occupation matrix control is performed, and the onsite density matrix will be calculated from wavefunctions in each SCF step.
+  - 1: The first SCF step will use an initial density matrix read from a file named `[initial_onsite.dm](http://initial_onsite.dm/)`, but for later steps, the onsite density matrix will be updated.
+  - 2: The same onsite density matrix from `initial_onsite.dm` will be used throughout the entire calculation.
 > Note : The easiest way to create `initial_onsite.dm` is to run a DFT+U calculation, look for a file named `onsite.dm` in the OUT.prefix directory, and make replacements there.
 The format of the file is rather straight-forward.

 - **Default**: 0